-One way of being “united in prayer” is for Mothers’ Union members to join with others and pray together.
-Perhaps this is not “your thing” – you don’t know what to say, or what words to use.... you’re uncertain...
+One way of being “united in prayer” is for Mothers' Union members to join with others and pray together.
+Perhaps this is not “your thing” - you don't know what to say, or what words to use.... you're uncertain...
 So here are two specific practical projects which really need our prayerful support over the next two or three months...
-Prayers can be found on our own website (www.musuffolk.org.uk), on MSH resources, or the Diocese, or books, or material found in the church, or you can simply write down a sentence of your own and take it along with you to read out loud.
+Prayers can be found on our own website (www.musuffolk.org.uk), on Mary Sumner House resources, or the Diocese, or books, or material found in the church, or you can simply write down a sentence of your own and take it along with you to read out loud.
 What an encouragement that would be to others?

 Uncertain about what to pray for, or about, or say?
 Here are two suggestions; both projects have promotional video clips on their websites:

 Thy kingdom come